gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 ${GET_GLOBAL_FILTER_SNIPPET}

+Returning the same elements as using a group specific filter:

+${GET_ELEMENTS_WITH_GLOBAL_FILTER}

 Group specific filters can also be applied on top of global filters, and these are concatenated using an AND operator.
 Lets look at how this will work:

 ${GET_GLOBAL_AND_GROUP_SPECIFIC_FILTER_SNIPPET}

 As you can see above we have applied a global filter (`"count"` > 0), and then applied a group specific filter to the view (`"count"` > 2).
 Because these are concatenated with the AND operator, it reads as `"count"` > 0 && `"count"` > 2.
-Take a look at the results below, we can see that it has returned one record:
+Take a look at the results below.
+We can see that it has returned one record:

 ```
 ${GET_ELEMENTS_WITH_GLOBAL_AND_GROUP_SPECIFIC_FILTER}
 ```

 This is because the global filter will have returned multiple records, but the group specific filter, concatenated with the AND, means only one record with a `"count"` > 2 is returned.

 Properties can also be set globally, using a similar method to the above for filtering.

-If we want to include the `"count"` property on a group specific level, this can be done like this:
+If we want to include the `"count"` property on a group specific level, this can be done like below:

 ${GET_GROUP_SPECIFIC_PROPERTY_SNIPPET}